Royal Family tree and line of succession

 Born: 1981

-Zara Tindall has followed her mother and father with a highly successful riding career - including winning a silver medal at the London 2012 Olympics.
+Zara Tindall followed her mother and father with a highly successful riding career - including winning a silver medal at the London 2012 Olympics.
 She married former England rugby player Mike Tindall in 2011 and the couple had their first child, Mia Grace, in 2014.

-The children of the Princess Royal do not hold a royal title, as they are descended from the female line.
+The children of the Princess Royal do not hold a royal title, as they are descended from the female line, but she remains 21st in line to the throne.
 Their father, Mark Phillips, turned down an earldom when he married Princess Anne, so they do not have courtesy titles.

-Mia Grace
+22. Mia Grace Tindall

 Born: 2014

-The Queen's granddaughter Zara Tindall gave birth in January 2014 to a baby girl weighing 7lb 12oz (3.5kg).
+The Queen's granddaughter Zara Tindall gave birth to her first child, Mia Grace, in January 2014.